prakh2796/Opening-Hour/README.md

 ### Assumptions

 1. The input JSON shall contain all the 7 days of the week(in any order).
+If not then it's an Invalid JSON.
 2. The restaurant follows the format open-close-open i.e., before reopening the restaurant it shall be in a closed state and vice versa.
+If not then it's an Invalid JSON.

 ### Solution